LookingForOwls/red-evenbetter/README.md

 #### 3. Install `mktorrent`

-`mktorrent` must be built from source since it requires version at least 1.1, rather than installed using a package manager.
-For Linux systems, run the following commands in a temporary directory:
+`mktorrent` version 1.1 or higher is needed.
+Both Brew and Ubuntu repositories include version 1.1 now.
+If you need to build from source you can with the following steps for Linux systems:

 ~~~~
 $> git clone git@github.com:Rudde/mktorrent.git